The Science Behind F1 Tyres: How They Withstand Extreme Forces

 Tyre manufacturers then left the sport one by one, with Pirelli becoming the only tyre company to supply all of the tyres in Formula 1 to this day.

-Now that we have the brief history of Formula 1 in place, let’s take a look at the technicalities that make these tyres that are basically the legs of the exhilarating motorsport.
+Now that we have the brief history of Formula 1 tyres in place, let’s take a look at the technicalities that make these tyres that are basically the legs of the exhilarating motorsport.

 How many types of F1 tyres are there?

 Pirelli, the sole tyre supplier for Formula 1, supplies the teams with three compounds out of five slick compounds and three colours at each race.
 The range is numbered C1, C2, C3, C4 and C5.
 C1 is the hardest and C5 is the softest.
 The compounds are Pirelli’s solution to greater consistency during a full race.
-There are also two wet options: Cinturato Green intermediate and Cinturato Blue full wet tires.
+There are also two wet options: Cinturato Green intermediate and Cinturato Blue full wet tyres.

 In addition to these five compounds, the wet compounds also have a use and benefit of their own on wet tracks.